usbarmory/tamago/board/raspberrypi/README.md

 Executing
 =========

-There are two options for executing compiled binaries.
-The direct approach is to convert Go binaries to emulate the Linux boot protocol and have the Pi firmware load and execute the binary as a Linux kernel.
+Compiled binaries can be executed by converting Go binaries to emulate the Linux boot protocol and have the Pi firmware load and execute the binary as a Linux kernel.
-The U-boot method enables ELF binaries to be loaded and executed directly.

-In both cases a minimal set of Raspberry Pi firmware must be present on the SD card that initializes the Raspberry Pi using the VideoCore GPU.
+A minimal set of Raspberry Pi firmware must be present on the SD card to initialize the Raspberry Pi using the VideoCore GPU.
 The following minimum files are required:

 * bootcode.bin
 * fixup.dat